Holistic is an approach

 How I healed my Wrist with a Holistic Approach:

 For one, I had wrist pain for 6 years, I eventually had surgery on my wrist, after 6 months of rehab, it still hurt.
 When I went back to the Dr, she said, “I think we need to take out another bone.”
-Every cell of my body screamed “NO more surgeries!”.
+You can read my holistic healing story Every cell of my body screamed “NO more surgeries!”.
 So I set out on a mission to heal my body by looking at many aspects of my being like:

 - Eating better

 - Understanding my beliefs and patterns so I could shift them